ue22-p25/backend-fastapi-notes-steps/step.md

-# the api endpoints broadcast the changes on WS
+# handle incoming WS messages in the frontend